 - Management Tools

-There is much discussion about which one is better, but the result never came out with a clear winner.
-Let’s understand the differences in the services and capabilities of these two major cloud computing platforms:
+There has been much debate going on about which among the two is the best, but the result never came out with a clear winner.
+Let’s understand the differences in the services and capabilities of these two major Cloud Computing platforms.